postkevone/tiddlyresearch/README.md

 * TiddlyRemember doesn't support images (you can still use them in TiddlyResearch but you won't be able to see them in Anki)

-* The popup preview only shows the body of the note (works only for single nodes or the body part of note)
+* The popup preview only shows the body of a note and not its nodes

-* The reference field of a card is generated from the title of the main note at the moment of the creation, but it won't automatically update when the title changes
+* The reference field of a card is generated from the title of the main note at the moment of the creation, but it won't automatically update when the main note title changes

-* When using Stories, the popup preview is fixed to the vertical position of the story river on the left, even when previewing links from the story river on the right
+* When using Stories, the popup preview is always fixed to the vertical position of the story river on the left

 ## Credits